Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization): Main results

-\begin{itemize} \item LeCun initialization ($\gamma=\frac{\sqrt{2}}{2}$): The order has three main parts $\sqrt{\frac{\pi L^3m}{8d}}$, $e^{-m/L^3}$ and $(\frac{\sqrt{2}}{2})^{L-2}$.
-The first two parts implies a phase transition phenomenon between \rebuttal{\emph{perturbation stability}} and over-parameterization for the width $m$.
-Concretely, $\sqrt{\frac{\pi L^3m}{8d}}$ is an increasing function with respect to $m$ and $e^{-m/L^3}$ is a decreasing function with respect to $m$.
-In the under-parameterized region ($m$ is small), $\sqrt{\frac{L^3 m}{d}}$ plays a major role, so the stability will increase as $m$ increases .
-After a critical point, $e^{-m/L^3}$ plays a major role, so the stability will decrease as $m$ increases .
-When $m$ tends to infinity, the first term of bound tends to $0$.
-Hence the \emph{perturbation stability} tends to be a constant and independent with width $m$ as the width $m$ tends to infinity.
-However, for depth $L$, it holds that $\gamma = \frac{\sqrt{2}}{2}$ .
-So the third part has the faster increase/decrease speed than the first and second part and play a major role in the tendency.
+{\bf 1) LeCun initialization} ($\gamma=\frac{\sqrt{2}}{2}$): The order has three main parts: $\sqrt{\frac{L^3m}{d}}$, $e^{-m/L^3}$ and $(\frac{\sqrt{2}}{2})^{L-2}$.
+Regarding the width $m$, the first part $\sqrt{\frac{ L^3m}{d}}$ is an increasing function of $m$ and the second part $e^{-m/L^3}$ is a decreasing function of $m$.
+Accordingly, in the under-parameterized region (e.g., $m$ is small), $\sqrt{\frac{L^3 m}{d}}$ plays a major role, so the stability will increase as $m$ increases.
+After a critical point, $e^{-m/L^3}$ plays a major role, so the stability will decrease as $m$ increases.
+When $m$ tends to infinity, the first term of the bound tends to $0$.
+Hence the \emph{perturbation stability} tends to be a constant and independent of the width $m$ as the width $m$ tends to infinity.
+It means that there exists a phase transition phenomenon between the \emph{perturbation stability} and over-parameterization in terms of the width $m$.

+Regarding the depth $L$, the constant $\gamma = \frac{\sqrt{2}}{2}$ implies that the third part has a faster decrease speed than the first and second parts and plays a major role in the tendency.
 The \emph{perturbation stability} of the neural network exponentially decreases with respect to the depth.
-That means that for LeCun initialization, the deeper the network, the better robustness .
-Nevertheless, the energy of LeCun initialization decreases with the increase of network depth, which means that training deep network with LeCun initialization is very difficult.
-Hence we need a trade off between robustness and training difficulty regarding network depth in practice for LeCun initialization. \item He initialization and NTK initialization ($\gamma=1$): here the bounds only have the first two parts.
-From this, it is easy to see that for the network width $m$, the two initializations have similar phase transition phenomena with LeCun initialization.
-Regarding to the depth, when $L$ is large, the first part $\sqrt{L^3}$ plays a major role in the \emph{perturbation stability}.
-So these two initializations \rebuttal{hurt} the robustness of the neural network polynomially. \item In addition, if the initialization admits $\gamma \geq 1$, then the depth $L$ of network will exponentially \rebuttal{hurt} robustness of the neural network. \end{itemize}
+That means, for the LeCun initialization, the deeper the network, the better the robustness.
+Nevertheless, the energy of the LeCun initialization decreases as the network depth increases due to the variance $\beta = \sqrt{\frac{1}{m}}$.
+Since the activation function ReLU loses half of the energy in every layer, training a deep network with the LeCun initialization is difficult.
+Hence, we need a trade off between robustness and training difficulty regarding the network depth in practice for the LeCun initialization.

+{\bf 2) He initialization and NTK initialization} ($\gamma=1$): the bounds for these two initializations are almost the same, and only differ in the feature dimension.
+We can see that phase transition phenomena exist under these two initializations regarding the width $m$, similar to the LeCun initialization.
+Regarding the depth, when $L$ is large, the first part $\sqrt{L^3}$ plays a major role in the \emph{perturbation stability}.
+So these two initializations hurt the robustness of the neural network at a polynomial order.